 A key factor in finding the right talent is understanding how manufacturing has changed.
 Increased automation, robotics, and advanced manufacturing equipment is driving the need for a more skilled workforce equipped with science, technology, engineering and math (STEM) skills.
 As a result, many manufacturers need to look beyond their traditional sources to fill key manufacturing roles.

-Over the last few months, we’ve seen a growing number of requests to locate candidates for key manufacturing roles such as plant VP, plant manager, purchasing, operations and engineering.
+At LBMC Staffing Solutions, we’ve seen a growing number of requests to locate candidates for key manufacturing roles such as plant VP, plant manager, purchasing, operations and engineering.
 Many of these skilled positions are currently held by an aging workforce on the threshold of retirement.
 Leveraging our expertise and insight into the current manufacturing environment, we have been able to complete several successful talent matches for these highly technical manufacturing roles.

-With a large number of the current manufacturing workforce in their 50’s, we anticipate an ongoing need to locate and recruit a more highly-skilled labor force.
+With a large number of the current manufacturing workforce in their 50s, we anticipate an ongoing need to locate and recruit a more highly-skilled labor force.

 Let us help you find the right talent for your key specialized manufacturing roles.